Exact Inference with Approximate Computation for Differentially Private Data via Perturbations: Proof of Theorem

-Proof of Theorem~\ref{thm:dp-abc} is essentially the same as that of Theorem 1 of \cite{wilkinson2013approximate}, save for a important conceptual difference.
-In \cite{wilkinson2013approximate}, $\sss_\obs$ stands for a query that was observed noiselessly, but construed as if subject to additive error.
-The \ABC-induced posterior of $\theta$ therein, while identical to (\ref{eq:posterior}), is not the true posterior of $\theta$ but that of a ``best model input $\hat{\theta}$'' (p.
-132) given $\sss_\obs$.
-With $\sss_\obs$ being a privatized query, no pretense is necessary in treating it as observed with error, since it indeed was.
+Note that under the special case of additive perturbation, the proof of Theorem~\ref{thm:dp-abc} parallels Theorem 1 of \cite{wilkinson2013approximate}.
+However, there is an important conceptual difference.
+In \cite{wilkinson2013approximate}, the conditioning query is a query that was observed noiselessly, but construed as if subject to additive error.
+The \ABC-induced posterior of $\theta$ therein, while essentially identical to (\ref{eq:posterior}), is not the true posterior of $\theta$ but that of a ``best model input $\hat{\theta}$'' given $\sss_\diffp$.
+With $\sss_\diffp$ being a privatized query, no pretense is necessary in treating it as observed with error, since it indeed was.

-Another way to understand Theorem~\ref{thm:dp-abc} is that the privacy mechanism plays the role of the random summary statistic in the noisy \ABC~algorithm of \cite{fearnhead2012constructing}.
-Noisy \ABC~is calibrated with respect to the joint Bayesian model, whereas \ABC~typically isn't.
-What's different here is that, the kernel and bandwidth in noisy \ABC~are merely parameters to fine-tune the tradeoff between approximation error and the Monte Carlo error in the posterior, which in turn controls the efficiency of the sampler.
-In Algorithm~\ref{algorithm:abc}, both the kernel and the bandwidth are dictated externally, by the perturbation mechanism and the privacy loss budget.
-The computational tradeoff and the privacy tradeoff becomes ``bundled together'': specifying the parameters of \ABC~also specifies parameters of the privacy mechanism, and vice versa.

-Key to the validity of Theorem~\ref{thm:dp-abc} is that the differentially private perturbation mechanism is ignorable for $\theta$.
-In other words, the unobserved noiseless query $\sss$ is sufficient with respect to the complete likelihood $\pi(\sss,\sss_\obs\mid \theta)$.
-For the additive perturbation mechanism considered here, the correspondence with classic \ABC~through the shared choices of kernel density $\eta$ and bandwidth $h$ jumps out of the page.
-As long as ignorability holds, however, the validity of Theorem~\ref{thm:dp-abc} extends to general perturbation mechanisms that need not be additive.
-That is, if the perturbation mechanism follows \eqref{eq:dp-mechanism}, and Step 3 of Algorithm~\ref{algorithm:abc} adopts $\eta_\obs$ (properly scaled) as the acceptance probability, it outputs samples that are independent and identically distributed according to the true Bayesian posterior of \eqref{eq:posterior}.
-Proof of this strengthened version of Theorem~\ref{thm:dp-abc} can be found in the supplementary file.

-Example~\ref{ex:dp-abc} illustrates an implementation of Algorithm~\ref{algorithm:abc} for inference from a simple Bayesian model of privatized count data.

-\begin{example}[Differentially private \ABC~for count data] Consider modeling the number of respondents in $\xx$ who are in possession of a particular feature. $\sss(\cdot)$ is the univariate counting query, and a Bayesian model is used to construct a distributional estimate of its expectation $\theta$.
-Posit the following model: $\theta \sim Gamma\left(\alpha,\beta\right)$ where $\alpha$ and $\beta$ are prior hyperparameters, and $\sss\left(\xx\right)\mid\theta\sim Pois\left(\theta\right)$.
-This model is chosen so that a tractable posterior can be obtained for illustration.
-As is common with general \ABC~samplers, Algorithm~\ref{algorithm:abc} can work with arbitrary choices of prior and likelihood that need not be conjugate.

-Suppose the $\epsilon$-Laplace mechanism of Example~\ref{ex:1} is employed.
-The global sensitivity of the univariate counting query is $1$, thus for the perturbation mechanism, $\uu \sim Lap_p(1)$ and $h = \epsilon^{-1}$.
-The posterior distribution of $\theta$ given privatized query $\sss_\obs$ takes the form